msigwart/fakeload/README.md

 * [FAQ](https://github.com/msigwart/fakeload/wiki/FAQ) - Frequently Asked Questions

 # How to contribute
-FakeLoad was created in the course of a university project so there sure is room for improvements.
-Feel welcome to file a bug report or submit feature requests through the [issue tracker](https://github.com/msigwart/fakeload/issues).
-If you want to contribute feel free to submit a pull request.
+FakeLoad was created as part of a university project so any contribution is welcome.
+Feel free to report bugs, request features or submit a pull request.

 # Acknowledgements
 * This project was started as a support for [VISP](https://visp-streaming.github.io/) – An Ecosystem for Elastic Data Stream Processing for the Internet of Things.
 You can find the Github project [here](https://github.com/visp-streaming).